About arc42

 6. Runtime View

 The runtime view describes the behaviour and interactions of the system’s building blocks through selected scenarios.
-It captures how the TypeScript Web Application and the Rust Module cooperate to fulfill the requirements.
+It captures how the TypeScript services (game, users) and the Rust engine (gamey) cooperate to fulfil the requirements.

 6.1.
 Human vs Computer Match

 This scenario references the high-level requirement: Classic version of Game Y, player-vs-machine mode.
-It covers the logic when a human player makes a move on the board.
+It covers the complete server-side round trip that occurs when a human player makes a move in a PvE game session.

 6.1.1.
 Quality Context